 Switzerland: Country and Foreign Investment

-Nowhere else is quite like Switzerland.
-It likes to call itself 'the most European country', yet it has stayed outside the European Union since Charlemagne.
-In several of its famous referendums, as ancient as they are ultra-modern, it has refused EU membership, most recently in 2001, by a majority of 71%.
-However, two sets of 'bilateral agreements' with the EU are gradually bringing Switzerland within the EU in all but name.
+There is nowhere quite like Switzerland.
+Despite calling itself 'the most European country', it has remained somewhat aloof from European concerns for centuries.
+In some of its regular referendums, Switzerland has persistently declined EU membership – most recently in 2001.
+However, two sets of 'bilateral agreements' with the EU are gradually bringing Switzerland into the EU in all but name.

 Economy Dependent On Economic Tourism

-The service sector contributes more than 70% of Switzerland's economy, and much of that means financial services.
-200,000 Swiss jobs are in banking, which represents 5% of the whole Swiss workforce, and they are not the worst paid ones.
+The service sector contributes more than 70% of Switzerland's economy, much of which consists of financial services.
+There are 200,000 Swiss banking jobs, representing 5% of the whole Swiss workforce, and they are generally well paid.
 Switzerland is said to be the world's biggest centre of private banking, with more than a third of all private wealth based there.
-Swiss banking assets exceed three trillion Swiss francs.
+Swiss banking assets exceed 3 trillion Swiss francs.
 This has come about because of three main factors:

-- Switzerland is neutral - not just for a day, but permanently - thus, non-neutral figures with money to put away choose Switzerland because, long-term, it has proven a safe haven - a testament to financial brand-value, if there ever was one;
+- Switzerland is neutral – not just for a day, but permanently – hence, non-neutral entities with money to put away choose Switzerland because, long-term, it has proven a safe haven – a testament to financial brand-value, if there ever was one;

-- Switzerland has statutory banking secrecy, which it has defended stoutly against the massed tax inspectors of the Western world, while installing adequate defences against money-laundering.
+- Switzerland has statutory banking secrecy, which it has defended doggedly against the massed tax inspectors of the Western world, while also implementing adequate defences against money-laundering.

-Switzerland is not an offshore jurisdiction such as the Cayman Islands, or Jersey.
+Switzerland is not an offshore jurisdiction like the Cayman Islands or Jersey.
 It is nonetheless a low-tax jurisdiction, having a series of specialised corporate forms which can be used by international investors and multinational companies to reduce their tax bills to a significant extent.
 However, as a civil code jurisdiction, Switzerland tends to the bureaucratic, in that it is slow and expensive.

 The EU v. the Swiss